stuartpb/node/doc/api/globals.markdown

 * {Function}

 To require modules.
-See the [module system documentation][].  `require` isn't actually a global but rather local to each module.
+See the [module system documentation][].  `require` isn't actually a global but rather local to each module; see the documentation for [module.require][].

 ### require.resolve()